schult/terrarium-synth/README.md

 #### Preset
-When the preset foot switch is held for more than one second, the LED will blink three times, and the current control settings will be saved.
-The stored settings include all knobs except **Trigger**, and all toggle switches except **Mod**.
+When the preset foot switch is held for more than one second, the LED will blink three times, and the current control settings will be saved to the active preset slot.
+The stored settings include the **Noise** and **Env** toggle switches and all knobs except **Trigger**.

-When the **Mod** switch is set to ↓ (Toggle), the foot switch selects between the current control settings (LED off) and the saved preset (LED on).
+When the **Mod** switch is set to ↓ (Toggle), the foot switch selects between the current control settings (LED off) and the active preset (LED on).

 When the **Mod** switch is set to ↑ (Modulate), the preset LED will flash at the current modulation rate.
-Each note played will blend over time from the saved preset to the current control settings.
+Each note played will blend over time from the active preset to the current control settings.
 The modulation rate is set via tap tempo using the preset foot switch.

 ## Building